Neil V. Rosenberg Collection

 A searchable shelf-list of titles held in the Collection is available on the Digital Archives Initiative website.
 Items from the collections do not circulate but can be viewed at the Archives and Special Collections reading room (located immediately behind the Centre for Newfoundland Studies service desk).
 When requesting items from the Collection, please cite the title, the specific issue and the container number.

-For more information about the collection, please contact librarian Jeannie Bail at the QEII's Archives and Special Collections.
+For more information about the collection, please contact librarian Patrick Warner at the QEII's Archives and Special Collections.